 Quite possibly the main draw of this Arizona bass superpower is that the spawn is typically earlier than other places in the state, which allows anglers an opportunity to get out and hook a bunch of fish before the other Arizona lakes heat up.
 As early as the first couple of weeks in March, bass are preparing for the annual festivities and can be found cleaning out their beds.
 The clear water in this lake gives anglers a fantastic sight fishing experience!
 Be sure to use polarized sunglasses to help cut the water glare and help you see the fish better.
 The bays closest to the river heat up first and as March progresses, spawning activity in the main lake will start to pick up.
 Try throwing 1/4 to 3/8 ounce jigs to bed fish in an attempt to entice a strike.

 Alamo Lake State Park may offer the best largemouth bass fishing in Arizona, possibly the western United States, and the crappie fishing action can be fantastic as well!
 This desert lake, located near the small western town of Wenden, is remotely situated amid a gorgeous slice of Sonoran Desert.
-Just like Havasu, this lake experiences an amazing spawn that can fool mediocre anglers into believing they are seasoned bass circuit veterans!
+Just like Havasu, this lake experiences an amazing spawn that can convince amateur anglers into believing they are seasoned bass circuit veterans!
 The relatively unrestricted shoreline creates the best shore fishing in Arizona for largemouth bass.
 Anglers who remain mobile tend to catch the most fish.